 architectural drawings on a small adu kit build with a little house sitting on the table

 Thousands of construction companies build accessory dwelling units (ADUs).
 Many offer turnkey solutions, doing everything from the plan and permit submissions to handover.
-But what about homeowners with DIY savvy who want to build their own ADU, or hire labor to do it for them?
+But what about homeowners with DIY savvy who want to build their own ADU or hire labor to do it for them?

 One way to build your own ADU is to find a company that supplies ADU kits.
 When I saw some companies advertising ADU building kits online, I decided to find some more and check them out.
 Some only supply certain areas, while others will ship countrywide.
-Here’s what I found.

 ADU kits range from those that include just the basic structure to those that include everything.
 Some even come with foundation materials and hardware for doors and windows.
-They may include plumbing and electrical fittings, or these may be offered as an upgrade.
-Most have detailed instructions that a keen DIY enthusiast will be able to follow.

 A Note About Laws

-Another common restriction is that ADUs cannot be more than 50 percent of the size of the single-family residence on the property.
-According to the National Association of Realtors, an ADU in Portland, Oregon can be up to 75 percent of the square footage of the main house, as long as it isn’t bigger than 800 square feet.
+According to the National Association of Realtors, an ADU in Portland, Oregon, can be up to 75 percent of the square footage of the main house, as long as it isn’t bigger than 800 square feet (74.32 square meters).

-In general, it’s just a good idea to know what your city and county allow, and to check with the building and permit department on what you can and cannot do.
+In general, it’s just a good idea to know what your city and county allow and to check with the building and permit department on what you can and cannot do.

 Companies That Make ADU Kits

-In alphabetical order, here are 21 companies I found that make ADU kits.
-Most make primary home kits as well as ADUs, so the size range is incredibly varied.
 You will find that there are models that will suit the variable needs of homeowners while meeting city and county requirements.
 So, dive in and explore.

 Before you order, be sure you know what the kit includes.
 It might just be the structure.
 Most kits don’t include plumbing and other utilities, and many don’t include finishes of any kind.

-Allwood Outlet
+1. Allwood Outlet

 The New Jersey-based Allwood Outlet sells small, midsize, and large cabins, many of which will be ideal for ADUs.
 Sizes cover every possible need, and prices are hugely competitive.
 But the kits are very basic.
-Lots of their products are available on Amazon, and free shipping is a common feature.

 Wooden cabin with a pent roof and lots of tall windows.
 There is a green lawn in front and trees behind.